Iltwats/C-Programs/Recursion/TowerOfHanoi.md

 ### Tower of Hanoi is one of the main application of recursion.
 It says,**"if you can solve n-1 cases, then you can easily solve the nth case"**.
+#### There are 3 rings in increasing area down the order mounted on pole A.The problem is to move all these rings to ploe A to pole C while maintaining the same order.
+The main issue is that smaller disk must always come above the larger disk.
+##### Making a case for any no of rings could be there.